RajeevBaniya/AI-TravelPlanner/README.md

 Live: - https://ai-travel-planner-indol.vercel.app/

-Travel AI is a modern web application that leverages Google's Generative AI to create personalized travel itineraries based on your preferences, budget, and travel style.
-Say goodbye to hours of travel planning and research!
+Travel AI is a modern web application that leverages Google's Generative AI to create personalized travel itineraries based on your preferences, budget and travel style.

 ## ✨ Features